Physics & Astronomy 107 Grading Policy

 7) go to the REACH center or get math tutoring if you have problems with the math

-8) come and see the instructor or the TA when all else fails
+8) come and see the instructor, LA, A-stars or the grader when all else fails

 then you will very likely get a decent grade (not guaranteed an A, but